BenWolstencroft/home-assistant-addons/README.md

 ## Credits

-Based on the Argon ONE setup scripts from [Argon40](https://www.argon40.com/).
+- Argon ONE OLED Display: Based on setup scripts from [Argon40](https://www.argon40.com/)